 Painkiller addiction can happen even to people who have prescriptions for certain medications.
 Many prescription opiate pain medications are highly addictive due to the way their chemistry interacts with the brain.
 Most people find that once they are addicted, ending their painkiller use is nearly impossible without help from professionals.
 In fact, getting treatment for an addiction to painkillers is often a lifesaving choice.
 At Baltimore Detox Center, our substance abuse treatment programs give people the tools for long-lasting recovery.

 What Are the Signs of Painkiller Addiction?

-Opiate painkillers are some of the most powerful ways to ease pain that doctors can prescribe.
+Opiate painkillers are some of the most powerful ways to ease the pain that doctors can prescribe.
 Unfortunately, these drugs can cause physical dependency for many people.
 Common painkillers include:

 Painkiller addiction happens when the brain and body do not function normally without the drug in the blood.
 Tolerance often happens with dependency and is when the body needs higher doses of the medication for the same effect.

 Opiate painkillers have a high likelihood of causing dependency, which explains why so many people seek drug addiction treatment programs, even for prescribed medications.
 Common signs that someone needs an addiction recovery program include:

 - Not being able to stop or reduce the use of the painkillers

 - Misusing painkillers to get high